ygorcosta/wedeploy.com/node/electric/src/pages/blog/a-smarter-and-better-cli/index.md

 In the past, we have required many flags like `--project` or `--service` to make actions on our CLI.
 Now we are introducing a smarter, more interactive way of performing tasks from your terminal.

-Before, in order do things like `scale` you would need to pass this whole command:
+Before, in order do things like `deploy` you would need to pass this whole command:

 ```
-we scale --project notebook --service notes 4
+we deploy --project notebook
 ```

-Now, you can simply enter `we scale 4` and an interactive process will begin where you can declare your project and service.
+Now, you can simply enter `we deploy` and an interactive process will begin where you can declare your project and service.

 <figure>
   <img src="/images/blog/post-24--1.gif" alt="Interactive CLI">